 Message from the CEO

-Aiming to Achieve Our Vision under a New Management Structure.
+Pursuing the Possibilities of Light—Aiming to Realize Our Vision for the Future.
 Toshikazu Umatate Representative Director and Chairman, CEO

 Image